mattguev/project-hot-ones/README.md

 What do Mariah Carey and Santa Claus have in common?
 Curious patterns in the trajectory of Number 1 hits.

-This project provides visualizations to help answer those questions!
+This project provides visualizations to help answer those questions using the Spotify and Billboard APIs!